Technical Deep Dive

 Post-Install: Start All Daemons

-# Start all daemons (if using systemd units from installer) systemctl start osmoda-agentd systemctl start osmoda-keyd osmoda-watch osmoda-routines systemctl start osmoda-mesh osmoda-mcpd osmoda-teachd systemctl start osmoda-gateway # OpenClaw AI gateway on port 18789 # Enable on boot systemctl enable osmoda-agentd osmoda-keyd osmoda-watch \ osmoda-routines osmoda-mesh osmoda-mcpd osmoda-teachd osmoda-gateway # Check status of all daemons for svc in osmoda-agentd osmoda-keyd osmoda-watch osmoda-routines \ osmoda-mesh osmoda-mcpd osmoda-teachd osmoda-gateway; do echo "$svc: $(systemctl is-active $svc)" done
+# Start all daemons (if using systemd units from installer) systemctl start osmoda-agentd systemctl start osmoda-keyd osmoda-watch osmoda-routines systemctl start osmoda-mesh osmoda-mcpd osmoda-teachd systemctl start osmoda-egress # localhost-only HTTP CONNECT proxy systemctl start osmoda-voice # local whisper.cpp STT + piper TTS (optional) systemctl start osmoda-gateway # modular agent gateway on 127.0.0.1:18789 # Enable on boot systemctl enable osmoda-agentd osmoda-keyd osmoda-watch \ osmoda-routines osmoda-mesh osmoda-mcpd osmoda-teachd \ osmoda-egress osmoda-voice osmoda-gateway # Check status of all daemons for svc in osmoda-agentd osmoda-keyd osmoda-watch osmoda-routines \ osmoda-mesh osmoda-mcpd osmoda-teachd \ osmoda-egress osmoda-voice osmoda-gateway; do echo "$svc: $(systemctl is-active $svc)" done

 Post-Install: Verify Everything Works